100% ONLINE PROGRAM

 If you’re unsure whether the course is suitable for you, don’t hesitate to email us at firstname.lastname@example.org.

-Scholarships for tuition are available based on need (for scholarship applicants, identify in your application form that you would like to receive a scholarship).
+Tuition support is available based on need (for scholarship applicants, identify in your application form that you would like to receive a scholarship).
 Support with technology may also be available based on need.

 Resource Equity Co-Founder, Senior Gender Adviser and Lawyer